Showing posts with label Harvest Hosts. Show all posts

 We are snug-as-bugs in our site.

 Our friends, Sue and "Mo" from Oregon are also here at the RV park, fun for all of us.
 On Wednesday the 4th, we tried a new-to-us Mexican restaurant in Desert Hot Springs (DHS from now on) named Delicias, which we all enjoyed.
-Thursday, they wanted to drive down to Anza Borrego St Pk, roughly 80 miles south, to "'see the spring wildflowers," and we joined them (in separate cars).
+Thursday, they wanted to drive down to Anza Borrego St Pk, roughly 80 miles south, "to see the spring wildflowers," and we joined them (in separate cars).
 By gum, we scored, too!

 In 2009, Jimmy and I hiked the Palm Canyon Trail, remembered it fondly, and decided to do it again today.
 Sue and Mo went off on their own, and we'd meet up later.
 Above, you see Jimmy on the trail.